Thorstensus/Ticket-App-Backend/docs/walkthrough-rest-test.md

 ### Unit Testing

-Unit testing is a basicType of testing in which individual parts of the code (called "units") are tested whether they work according to the exact specification / requirements / design.
+Unit testing is a type of testing in which individual parts of the code (called "units") are tested whether they work according to the exact specification / requirements / design.
 The primary purpose of unit testing is to test each function (unit) separately = isolated from its dependencies.

 ### Integration Testing

-On the other hand, Integration testing is a basicType of testing in which a group of units is tested, especially whether the whole module / system works exactly according to the specified functional requirements.
+On the other hand, Integration testing is a type of testing in which a group of units is tested, especially whether the whole module / system works exactly according to the specified functional requirements.

 ### Other types